shipyardapp/Shipyard-Documentation/docs/reference/packages/external-package-dependencies.md

 </TabItem>
 <TabItem value="node">

 You can also install package dependencies by including a `package.json` file in the root directory of the code you upload.
-Shipyard will automatically find this file and install all of the listed dependencies on it.
+Platform will automatically find this file and install all of the listed dependencies on it.

 For more information on how `package.json` should be formatted, [read this guide](https://docs.npmjs.com/cli/v7/configuring-npm/package-json).